Codecademy/docs/content/general/concepts/programming-paradigms/terms/object-oriented-programming/object-oriented-programming.md

 ---
-Title: 'Object-Oriented Programming'
+Title: "Object-Oriented Programming"
-Description: 'Object-oriented programming (OOP) is a software development paradigm which encourages scultping desired entities with properties and methods in named classes to create applications.'
+Description: "Object-oriented programming (OOP) is a software development paradigm which encourages scultping desired entities with properties and methods in named classes to create applications."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Objects'
+  - "Objects"
-  - 'Inheritance'
+  - "Inheritance"
-  - 'Methods'
+  - "Methods"
-  - 'Structure'
+  - "Structure"
-  - 'Encapsulation'
+  - "Encapsulation"
-  - 'Classes'
+  - "Classes"
 CatalogContent:
-  - 'paths/computer-science'
+  - "paths/computer-science"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 **Object-oriented programming (OOP)** is a software development paradigm which encourages sculpting desired entities with properties and methods in named classes to create applications.